-(distance between seats) than other seats.
+In recent years, airlines have identified elements of the services they provide which are of value to some passengers, although not to all.
+An example of this is the value in certain airline seats, such as at the bulkhead and in emergency exit rows which, by regulation, must have greater seat pitch (distance between seats) than other seats.
 The value of these preferred seats has always been present, and the airlines used various means to ration these higher value seats to some passengers.
 Increasingly, airlines are monetising the high value some passengers place on such seats via additional fees.
 This allows the airline to continue to compete on the basic product at marginal cost, while monetising value from those passenger willing to pay for the value already present in the preferred seats.

 There are a number of other examples of monetising the value in such non-core services, with the industry generally referring to the charges as ancillary service fees.
-Examples are priority boarding of the flight, lounge access, luggage checking, assigned seating, onboard meals and entertainment, etc. Revenue from the sale of ancillary services has been growing steadily, increasing from approximately \$2.5 billion in 2007 based on data reported by 23 airlines to \$27.1 billion in 2012 based on information provided by 53 airlines (Figure 7).
+Examples are priority boarding of the flight, lounge access, luggage checking, assigned seating, on-board meals and entertainment, etc. Fig. 7 shows that revenue from the sale of ancillary services has been growing steadily, increasing from approximately \$2.5 billion in 2007 based on data reported by 23 airlines to \$27.1 billion in 2012 based on information provided by 53 airlines (Amadeus, 2013; IdeaWorks, 2012).